UBC-FRESH/nemora/notes/weibull_em_references.md

   Provides the grouped likelihood form `ℓ(θ) = \sum_j n_j \log(F(u_j; θ) - F(l_j; θ))` when tally
   classes are defined by bin bounds `l_j, u_j`.
 - Siekierski, R. (1992). *Conditional maximum likelihood estimation for the Weibull distribution*.
-  Derives the gradient / score equations for the three-parameter Weibull under grouped data and shows the conditional treatment of the location parameter `α = \min(DBH) - c` (typically `c \in [0.5, 1.5]` cm) used in ForestFit’s CML implementation.
+  Derives the grouped score equations for the three-parameter Weibull and confirms the conditional treatment of the location parameter `α = \min(DBH) - c` (typically `c \in [0.5, 1.5]` cm) used in ForestFit’s CML implementation.
 - Zhang, L. et al. (2011). *A comparison of estimation methods for fitting Weibull and Johnson SB distributions to mixed spruce–fir stands*.
 Equation (3) reproduces the Johnson-style grouped log